-Emanating from the seven themes and a SWOT analysis (strenghts, weaknesses, opportunities and threats) conducted by witnesses, the report contains 43 concrete policy recommendations aimed at immediate needs such as change to business rates for capital intensive industries and the creation of a Catapult for the steel and metal sector, to more long term strategic considerations such as a reengineering supply and value chains and a strategic overhaul of the cost/price base of the UK energy sector.
+The report contains 43 concrete policy recommendations aimed at immediate needs, such as change to business rates for capital intensive industries and the creation of a Catapult for the steel and metal sector, to more long term strategic considerations such as reengineering supply and value chains and a strategic overhaul of the cost/price base of the UK energy sector.

 The launch event for the report was attended by MPs from all UK political parties, civil servants and business leaders.
 Lord Brookman referred to it as a “first-class report” and noted that “it would be worth the while of everyone who is interested in the future of manufacturing and the steel industry to read it carefully.”

 Prior to the report, the government had been looking for ways to engage with the steel industry to map the current capability of the sector and identify opportunities for steel markets that are commercially sustainable in a competitive global market.
 The Steel 2020 report has provided substantiated research with concrete policy recommendations, presenting the needs of the industry collectively and clearly, and providing more than the simple ‘opinion’ of the industry.
 The APPG consider the report to have helped obtain better arrangements for trade remedies through the TRA (Trades Remedies Authority), procurement guidelines, and steel industry pensions.